 Young Men’s Group

 Following the success of the Young Women’s Group, we have also now begun running a Young Men’s Group.
-This has a similar purpose the Young Women’s Group of offering a safe space to discuss a range of topical issues but is focused on those likely to be relevant to young men.
+This has a similar purpose the Young Women’s Group of offering a safe space to discuss a range of topical issues but focused on those relevant to young men.

-Topics covered so far in workshops include: drugs and alcohol, relationships, porn, mental health, body confidence, bullying, identity and expectations of male roles.
-Future topics to be discussed include: social media, sexual health, gaming and gambling and money management.
+The group is well established and going very well.
+Topics covered in workshops through team building exereicses and discussions include: drugs and alcohol, relationships, porn, mental health, body confidence, bullying, identity and expectations of male roles.

 Dinner & Debate